firasuke/DOTSLASHLINUX/content/post/2017-03-23-Best-Lightweight-Software-Applications-for-GNU-Linux.md

 <br/>
 <hr/>
 <h3>5- Display Servers: <a href="https://www.x.org/wiki/" target="_blank">Xorg</a> VS <a href="https://wayland.freedesktop.org/" target="_blank">Wayland</a></h3>
 We have a tie here why?
-Well I'd pick a tie over flame wars any day! <strong>" Xorg is outdated, bloated with old unnecessary code... "</strong> we get that and we all hope that wayland will replace it one day.
+Well I'd pick a tie over flame wars any day!
+"Xorg is outdated, bloated with old unnecessary code..." we get that and we all hope that wayland will replace it one day.
 If wayland is working for you then stick with it, otherwise (and for the sake of this article) go for xorg.
 <br/>
 <hr/>
 <h3>6- Starting X Server: <a href="https://en.wikipedia.org/wiki/Xinit" target="_blank">xinit</a></h3>